Stocks end lower, nearing but not quite in a bear market

 AP Business Writers

-NEW YORK (AP) — Stocks wavered in afternoon trading on Wall Street Thursday as persistently high inflation continues to weigh on the economy and keeps major indexes mired in a deep slump.
+NEW YORK (AP) — Another volatile day on Wall Street ended with more losses for stocks Thursday, drawing the S&P 500 closer to its first bear market since the beginning of the pandemic.

-The S&P 500, the benchmark for many index funds, is coming off of its biggest drop in nearly two years.
-It eased off an early stumble and was down 0.3%.
-It has fallen roughly 18% from the record high it set early this year.
-That’s just shy of the 20% point that defines a bear market.
+The index, a benchmark for many funds, fell 0.6% after easing off a deeper stumble.
+The latest decline came a day after the S&P 500 had its biggest drop in nearly two years.
+It’s now down 18.7% from the record high it set early this year and is nearly at the 20% threshold that defines a bear market.

 Rising interest rates, high inflation, the war in Ukraine and a slowdown in China’s economy have caused investors to reconsider the prices they’re willing to pay for a wide range of stocks, from high-flying tech companies to traditional automakers.
 Investors have been worried that the soaring inflation that’s hurting people shopping for groceries and filling their cars up is also walloping company profits.